Key Points

 The map of the K/Pg sites and the thickness of the disrupted layers form a bullseye around Chicxulub, showing that this rather than some other spot was the source of the blast.

-Effects of Chicxulub
+Effects of the Chicxulub Impact

 An asteroid impact is a very different kind of causal agent, and its effects are more instantaneous than the other types of mass extinction causes we've explored.
 (Some of the effects, however, are extended over long periods.)
 Here is what we have reconstructed so far.

-Phase I (the same day): Shockwave and Tsunami: A magnitude 10.1 earthquake would be expected from this blast.
+A magnitude 10.1 to 11.3(!) earthquake would be expected from this blast.
 In the modern world this would likely topple buildings all over the planet; in a Cretaceous world it might be very disruptive to forests and cause landslides (and make dinosaurs fall over...), but wouldn't be a primary killing agent.
 A shockwave of hurricane-force winds would spread over southern North America and northern South America would also be locally dangerous, and the energy flash from the impact would incinerate everything in line-of-sight, but again these are not mass extinction-causers.
 A tsunami of 100-250 m would surge out, but again while regionally disruptive would not bring an era to an end.

-Phase II (later the same day): "Easy Bake Oven" and the Canopy Collapse: However, other events of that first day would be globally catastrophic.
+However, other events of that first day would be globally catastrophic.
 Infalling material would mostly burn up in the atmosphere.
 Your average meteor doesn't put out much heat, but so much infalling material generates substantial infrared radiation.
 This heat raises air temperature by only about 10C° (18F°), but would be fully absorbed by rock, leaf, flesh, and any other opaque material.
 It is predicted that the increase in infrared radiation would be 8-10x that of high noon at the hottest spot of the Earth, and persist for many minutes to hours.
 Living tissue would bake, unless underground 10 or more cm (heat wouldn't have time to make it that deeper) or underwater (upper few microns of water might boil off, but that would be it).
 I have nicknamed this the "Easy Bake Oven" effect, and may be the reason that no land animal larger than 5 kg seems to have survived.

 Related to this, some of the material WOULD make it down to surface, and seems to have sparked off global forest fires.
 This is called the canopy collapse, and is shown by an increase of soot and charcoal and by an increase of fern spores (the fern spike in sediments post-impact.
 (Ferns are excellent at recovering from periods of forest fires.)

-Phase III (the first decade or so): Impact Winter: Material vaporized by the impact is kicked up into the stratosphere, blocking insolation.
+Material vaporized by the impact is kicked up into the stratosphere, blocking insolation.
 This was the primary killing agent suggested by the Alvarez team.
 Probes on Mars show big temperature drops when fine particles are spread to the high atmosphere.
 And in human history, the eruption of Tambora in Indonesia in 1815 produced chilling effects worldwide for more than a year later; later eruptions, such as the 1991 eruption of Mount Pinatubo, while not as severe, were better studied and analyzed.

 Estimates of duration of the Impact Winter have varied from a year or so to a few months to just a few weeks, but a model published in January 2017 puts a duration for a 26°C (46.8°F) temperature drop in global surface temperature for 3-16 years and a greater than 30 year duration until recovery!
 Recovery on land goes much more quickly (basically once the skies are clear), but some deep-water sites show the cooling required 10 kyr to recover.

-Phase IV (100 kyr or so): Greenhouse Warming: The impact site was covered by carbonate rocks; when you oxidize carbonate rocks, you release CO2 (this is the same as when limestone is converted into cement).
+The impact site was covered by carbonate rocks; when you oxidize carbonate rocks, you release CO2 (this is the same as when limestone is converted into cement).
 The Deccan Traps already released enough CO2 to raise the atmosphere from ~500 to 1400 ppm; the new addition brought it up to 2300 ppm or so.
 Once the dust was cleared the full effect of the greenhouse gases could be in play.
 Recent studies show a warming of 5C° in the shallow ocean for 100 kyr; air temperature warming might be between 4.3 and 13.5C°C (average of 7.5°C).
 See the discussions of the P/Tr and the PETM a few lectures ago about the effects of this on the living world.

-General Patterns of the K/Pg Impact
+General Patterns of the K/Pg Extinction

 In the marine realm, plankton (including the larval ammonoids) and nekton suffer worse than benthos.
 Photosynthesizers, and the creatures that feed on them directly (and those that fed on THEM directly) suffer worse than bottom feeders (which eat food "stored" in sediment).
 Groups with symbiotic algae also suffer strongly.
 Among marine vertebrates, larger ones in the open seas suffer worse than those on the coast, and those with higher metabolic rates worse than those with lower ones.